drandreaskrueger/threadify/README.md

 ### @results

-    list of tuples ( arg, result OR exception )
+    resultsList = list of tuples ( arg, result OR exception )

 When all threads have finished, the resulting LIST contains **tuples (identifier arg, myFunc result OR exception thrown)** with len(resultList) == len(identifierArgs).